-Either store it in the fridge in an airtight container for up to 2-3 days if you are planning to make a batch of cauliflower manchurian again or use it up to make aloo 65, paneer majestic, honey garlic cauliflower or orange cauliflower.
+Either store it in the fridge in an airtight container for up to 2-3 days if you are planning to make a batch of baked gobi manchurian again or use it up to make aloo 65, paneer majestic, honey garlic cauliflower or orange cauliflower.

 Fill it in tortilla or chapati and make a wrap.
 Or add it to my vegetable wraps along with other vegetables.

 Masala Papad: Fabulous snack makes a great addition to the party menu or to nibble just before the main meal.